At least 9 people shot at Allen Premium Outlets in Texas; shooting suspect dead

 A White House official confirmed to CBS News that President Biden had been briefed on the shooting and was monitoring the situation.

-In a statement on the incident, Texas Gov. Greg Abbott said that he had "offered the full support of the state of Texas to local officials to ensure all needed assistance and resources are swiftly deployed, including DPS officers, Texas Rangers, and investigative resources."
+In a statement, Texas Gov. Greg Abbott said that he had "offered the full support of the state of Texas to local officials to ensure all needed assistance and resources are swiftly deployed, including DPS officers, Texas Rangers, and investigative resources."

 for more features.